MArhamAA1422/b6-learning/react/lws.md

    // constructor(props) {
    //    super(props);
    //    this.state = { data: new Date() };
-   // }  // we're not using props, then we've shortcut
+   // }  // if we're not using props, then we've shortcut

    state = { data: new Date() };